Purported mother of poisoned Russian spy speaks out

 Sergei Skripal was discharged from a British hospital last week more than two months after he was poisoned with a nerve agent.
 His daughter, who was also poisoned, was discharged last month.

-The Skripals have been taken to an undisclosed location.
+The Skripals have been taken to an undisclosed location and have not been seen in public.

 Russia’s Channel One on Monday showed an interview with the woman it said was Sergei Skripal’s mother.
 The woman said she has not talked to her son since he was hospitalized and appealed for British authorities to allow Skripal to give her a call.